Poland's ruling party leader promises voters more benefits ahead of fall election

 The party has governed Poland for eight years, and spending on social benefits has helped boost its popularity.

-Some Poles, including some economists and members of the business community, oppose the large benefits, saying it is a factor behind dramatic cost-of-living increases.
+Some Poles, including some economists and members of the business community, oppose the large benefits, saying they are a factor behind dramatic cost-of-living increases.
 Inflation rose to over 18% this year but has fallen slightly since.

 Recent opinion polls indicate that Law and Justice is more popular than any other party but would not be able to win enough votes to govern alone.